sanjok100/Adaptive-anomaly-detection-using-AI-ML-in-5G-IOT/README.md

 7) Hyperparameter Tuning: GridSearchCV with 5-fold cross-validation is used to find the best: Optimizer (Adam / RMSprop), Learning rate, Dropout rate, Batch size

-8) Adaptive System Components: After training, the system becomes adaptive:

-   A) Adaptive Threshold: Instead of using a fixed 0.5 threshold, the decision threshold adjusts dynamically based on recent prediction confidence.

-   B) Concept Drift Detection: ADWIN monitors prediction errors over time.
-If drift is detected the model is retrained using the most recent 500 samples and the system adapts to new traffic patterns
+8) Adaptive System Components: After the initial training, the system runs in a simulated streaming mode where predictions are processed one by one.
+Instead of always using a fixed decision threshold of 0.5, the model adjusts the threshold dynamically based on the recent prediction probabilities stored in a sliding window.
+If enough recent predictions are available, the threshold is calculated using the mean and standard deviation of those probabilities.
+That makes the decision boundary adapt to changes in confidence levels.
+At the same time, the system continuously monitors prediction errors using the ADWIN drift detection algorithm.
+For each sample, it checks whether the prediction was correct or incorrect and feeds this information to ADWIN.
+If ADWIN detects a significant change in the error pattern (indicating possible concept drift), the model is fine-tuned using the most recent 500 labeled samples.
+This allows the system to adjust to evolving network traffic patterns and maintain performance over time.

 10) Evaluation: The system reports Accuracy, Classification report (Precision, Recall, F1-score) and Confusion matrix (normalized and raw counts)